 Other Electrical Panel Recalls

-According to the U.S. Consumer Product Safety Commission, there are over 50 different types of recalled electrical panels that pose a serious fire risk to homeowners.
-If you have one of these panels in your home, it’s important to replace it as soon as possible to avoid the risk of a fire.
+The U.S. Consumer Product Safety Commission claims that over 50 different types of electrical panels have been recalled because they present a significant fire risk to homeowners.
+To reduce the risk of a fire, if you have one of these panels in your home, you should replace it right away.

 Some of these electrical panels include those that are found in older homes including: